iacobp/fact-checker/README.md

 - 🔍 Fact-check any selected text on any webpage
 - 📊 Get a truth percentage for the selected statement
 - ✅ Receive a concise fact-check summary
-- 🌐 See the statement in broader context
+- 🌐 See the statement in a broader context
 - 📚 Access sources for further reading

 ## Installation

-1. Download the extension from [Chrome Web Store Link]
+1. Download the extension from https://chromewebstore.google.com/detail/fact-checker/olfaipihfeomkedngnkkmappbojmlmml
 2. Click on the extension icon in your Chrome toolbar
 3. Enter your Perplexity API key in the extension settings